 Sickle Cell Disease

-Depending on the severity of a patient’s disease manifestation, treatment options range from medications like hydroxyurea and other newly licensed products to blood transfusions, red blood cell exchanges and, in some cases, hematopoietic stem cell transplantation.
-At City of Hope, we tailor our treatment plans specifically to each patient’s unique needs.
+Depending on the severity of a patient’s disease manifestation, treatment options range from medications like hydroxyurea and other newly licensed products to blood transfusions, red blood cell exchanges, and, in some cases, hematopoietic stem cell transplantation.

 As a patient at City of Hope, you or your child will be at the center of leading-edge research that leads to the best and newest treatments.
 In a given year, City of Hope conducts more than 500 clinical trials, giving many of our patients access to a clinical trial that meets their specific needs.

 Our sickle cell disease team is an integrated group of experts who will focus on providing you optimal care from the moment of diagnosis to active treatment to recovery and survivorship.

 Our treatment program offers several unique features that allow our patients to receive treatment in a more efficient and less invasive manner.
 Because we have our own donor apheresis center blood bank, our patients don't have to travel to another hospital for transfusions and, most times, the process can be completed in one day.